 Which Destinations will open when ?

-When regional travel will reopen depends per region, underneath an overview of re openings per continent.
-Many destinations are planning to (partially) reopen in June and July, but there is still a lot of confusion and changes on an almost daily basis.
+When regional travel will reopen depends per region.
+Underneath an overview of re openings per continent.
+Many destinations planned opening in the 3rd quarter of 2020, but due to second waves there is still a lot of confusion and changes.
 According to the UNWTO at May 18 100% of all the countries had at least some form of travel restriction while 75% of them had their borders completely closed.

 CNN reports that Australia and New Zealand are discussing on creating a travel bubble in which their citizens can travel to each others countries.
 They are talking on maybe opening up for each other in August.
 Other countries on the radar to be slowly added are according to the CNN article, Taiwan and Hong Kong and maybe a few pacific islands.

-- Singapore has flying suspended till mid / end June.
-But opened a "green lane" with China, essential business travel is allowed as long as a business applies for the travel request and a swab is taken max 48 hours prior to arrival.
-Singapore is in talks with New Zealand to do the same.
-A new green lane with Malaysia will open on 10 August.
+- Singapore has flying suspended till mid / end December.
+But opened several "green lanes" with China, Brunei, Indonesia, Japan, Malaysia, South Korea and Taiwan.
+Essential business travel is allowed as long as a business applies for the travel request and a swab is taken max 48 hours prior to arrival.
+Singapore is in talks with New Zealand & Germany to do the same.
+Travel Advice Singapore.

 - Qatar Airlines will open 50% of its routes by June (note opening a route could vary from once a week and upwards) capacity is also used for cargo.